convidev-tud/driftool/README.md

 # driftool :: Git Branch-Variance Analysis

+**🚑 The blacklist functionality has known bugs and does not work reliable as of right now.**

+---

 The driftool calculates the drift analysis for git repositories.
 It automatically compares all branches, simulates merges and generates both a scalar drift metric, as well as a 3D view of the repository drift.
 The base measure is the standard deviation of diffs and merge conflicts in between branches.